nitishdsharma/dkatalis_task/README.md

 2. How did you choose to secure ElasticSearch?
 Why?

 Ans.
 There are two ways which I have followed.
-- Only opening the ssh and 9200 port to access the elasticsearch node.
+- Just Opened the ssh and 9200 port to access the elasticsearch node.
 - Provisioned an openssl certificate for elasticsearch configuration.
 Access to elasticsearch service is tied with username/password.

 3. How would you monitor this instance?
 What metrics would you monitor?